oula-network/subspace/README.md

 ## Notes
 If you have more paths to configure, you need to increase the values of `GPU_CONCURRENCY` and `--record-encoding-concurrency` accordingly.
 The higher the value of `GPU_CONCURRENCY`, the more GPU memory is required.

+## Disclaimer
+We charge zero commission fees for use of our GPU plotter.
+And no malware is included in the binaries.